DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 With our Tauri app we generate the image on the backend in Rust and save the image to a temporary directory.
 With this we can leverage multithreading from Rust and we also don't have to decode our image to base64.
-This ends up being noticebly faster.
+This ends up being noticeably faster.

 The backend in Rust allows us to leverage powerful and fast code which we otherwise